asd123www/qemu-study/README.md

 Then, setup the qemu and workloads: `sudo bash scripts/setup.sh debug`.
 The arg is which [qemu-master](git@github.com:asd123www/qemu-master.git) branch to use, debug is the latest version, but has the inconsistency bug.
 Then prepare the VM image: `cd kernel-image`, then `sudo bash create-image.sh`.

 To install our customized redis: `./apps/controller shm src apps/vm-boot/setup_redis.exp 4 16G vm_src.txt 400000`, wait until the output(`cat vm_src.txt`) in vm_src.txt shows it successfully installed.
+Sometimes the first run will fail and you should `sudo bash scripts/my_kill.sh` and re-run it.
 You can also just `ssh root@10.10.1.100` to run commands.

 After this, you can run the migration: